Insurance Companies

 Demutualization Income may not be Taxable

 When an insurance company demutualizes, it pays cash and stock to its former members to compensate them for the loss of their ownership interest.
 For years, the IRS has taxed the entire amount, claiming that the shareholders of the former mutual fund companies didn't pay for the shares.
 However, a single accountant, Charles Ulrich, has disputed this claim, correctly pointing out that the shareholders paid for their shares and cash payments with the premiums that they paid to the mutual fund companies.
 In a rare victory of an individual against the IRS, the courts have agreed with him.
 The IRS may appeal this decision to a higher court, but, usually, it is simpler giving refunds to those who apply for it.
-A policyholder would have to apply for the refund within 3 years of the tax deadline for the year in which the distribution was received.
+A policyholder must apply for the refund within 3 years of the tax deadline for the year in which the distribution was received.
 If the IRS refuses the request for refund, and it may for larger refunds, the taxpayer at least extends the deadline for another 2 years with the request.

-7 Years Later, Lone Accountant Beats IRS
+7 Years Later, Lone Accountant Beats IRS, MSNBC.com

 How Insurance Companies are Increasing Profits by Paying Less in Claims

 Other ways that insurance companies have been reducing claim payouts is by changing policies, with the changes applying retroactively, and altering the engineering reports of the people who had actually inspected the damage.
-Many of these engineering companies depend on the business from the insurance companies, and, so when the insurance companies pressure the groups to lower cost estimates, they tend to comply.
+Many of these engineering companies depend on the business from the insurance companies, and, so when the insurance companies pressure the groups to lower cost estimates, they often comply.